Upgrading a Heroku Data for Redis Version

 Step 1: Prevent New Updates

-You must prevent new data from writing to your app during the upgrade process to ensure a complete data transfer to the new Redis instance.
+You must prevent new data from writing to your app during the upgrade process to ensure a complete data transfer to the new KVS instance.
 Place your app into maintenance mode.
 If you have scheduler jobs running, disable them.

 $ heroku maintenance:on